2003–04 Los Angeles Lakers season: Game Two

 Tuesday, June 8, 2004, 15:04 at the Staples Center.

-The second game was close throughout the first half, but in the third quarter Detroit would score 30 points, cutting the deficit 68–66.
-However, at the end of the fourth quarter, Kobe Bryant's 3-point shot at 2.1 seconds left tied the game at 89–89.
-The Lakers outscored the Pistons 10–2 in overtime.
+The Lakers led by eight after the first half.
+However, Detroit scored 30 points in the third quarter to keep the game close.
+With 2.1 seconds left in the fourth quarter, Kobe Bryant hit a three-point shot to tie the score at 89.
+The game went to overtime and the Lakers outscored the Pistons 10–2 to win their only game of the series.

-Box Score

 Game Three

 Thursday, June 10, 2004, 14:31 at The Palace of Auburn Hills.

-The Pistons beat Los Angeles by 20 in their first NBA Finals appearance together at The Palace of Auburn Hills since 1989 to take a 2–1 lead in the series.
+The Pistons beat the Lakers by 20 in their first NBA Finals appearance at The Palace of Auburn Hills since 1990 to take a 2–1 lead in the series.
+Karl Malone sprained his knee and was limited to 18 minutes.
 The 68 points scored by the Lakers set a franchise record for the fewest points scored in a playoff game.
-Previous night, a group of overzealous Pistons fans made it difficult for the Lakers to get their rest by harassing them until 4 am at their hotel in nearby Birmingham.
-Fans were screaming outside the building until management at the hotel called the police.
+The previous night, a group of overzealous Pistons fans made it difficult for the Lakers to get their rest by harassing them until 4am at their hotel in nearby Birmingham.
+Fans were screaming outside the building until hotel management called the police.

-Box Score

 Game Four

 Sunday, June 13, 2004, 14:49 at The Palace of Auburn Hills.

-Again, the Pistons defeated the Lakers, although this time by eight, to take a 3–1 series advantage.
+The Pistons defeated the Lakers, this time by eight, to take a 3–1 series advantage.
+Shaquille O'Neal scored 36 points and grabbed 20 rebounds, but the rest of the Lakers shot 17/57 from the field.

-Box Score

 Game Five

 Tuesday, June 15, 2004, 14:32 at The Palace of Auburn Hills.

-In Game 5, the Pistons won their first championship since 1990, and Larry Brown finally won his title.
-The Pistons defense had overcome the high-scoring Laker offense, winning the game by 13, winning the series 4-1, and also ending a long Laker dynasty that lasted for many years.
-The game saw the end of Phil Jackson's first run as the coach (he returned for the 2005-06 season), and saw O'Neal, Payton, and Malone's last games in Laker uniforms (O'Neal and Payton were both acquired by the soon-to-be NBA Champions Miami Heat and Malone retired).